mdealencar/Ard/docs/intro.md

 - **Getting Started**: helpful information to get you started using Ard, including installation instructions
 - **Tutorials**: example problems with solutions
 - **How-to Guides**: instructions on solving particular problems and using specific features of Ard
-- **Reference**: dry, but helpfully useful, reference material including the API reference manual
+- **Reference**: dry, but hopefully useful, reference material including the API reference manual
 - **Explanation**: discursive content on the whys, hows, and the wherefores of Ard for those that are interested